24bisquitz/dv8p3845/README.md

 I have tried several OSs with the new Kernel (>5.0) and You can read about which one would suit your needs best.
 All OS were 64-bit except for Manjaro Xfce.

+GNOME surely would be the best interface for touchscreen-devices, but it uses too much RAM, which this tablet doesn't have..
+Therefore I tried to stay away from GNOME.

 # DV8P Specs
 - **CPU**: Intel Atom Z3735G; Quad-core 1.33-1.83GHz; 2MB cache; 64-bit supported
 - **GPU**: Intel HD integrated graphics (Bay Trail)